mderriey/mderriey.github.io/_posts/2020-12-14-how-to-lock-down-csp-using-swachbuckle.md

 ## The `oauth2-redirect.html` file

+> **Update on 6 July 2022**
+>
+> See the update block at the bottom of this section if you use Swashbuckle v6.0 or greater for an easier solution.
+> You're still encouraged to read this section to get the necessary context.

 The other HTML file you might be using is the `oauth2-redirect.html` file, used by default if you decide to implement an authentication flow from swagger-ui.
 This can be beneficial as it dramatically eases the discovery of the API endpoints.